aerdman1/henryhowler/docs/Through the Decades/2000s-1/stories-1/making-stories-in-ohiopyle-pennsylvania.md

 By the end of the day, we were sun-drenched, soaked, exhausted, and exhilarated.
 We hauled our boats to the trailer and boarded the bus for the 40-minute ride back to town.

-Upon returning to Ohiopyle, we observed a group of local children jumping off a bridge into the river below.
+Upon returning to Ohiopyle, we observed a group of local kids jumping off a bridge into the river below.
 They assured us it was safe, provided one landed in the deep spot; missing it could result in serious injury.
-That was enough for David, who wisely declined the jump.
+That was enough for David, who wisely opted out of the activity.
 But Peter was intrigued.

 Uncertain of its safety for him, I decided to try it first.
 I climbed onto the narrow guardrail.
 The edge felt uncomfortably narrow, and the drop was high enough to give pause.
 I experienced a few butterflies myself.
 After I jumped, I realized it wasn't so bad once the initial fear subsided.
 I concluded it was safe enough for Peter, should he still wish to try.
 He affirmed his desire.